Devdre1909/simple-auth/README.md

 ## Usage

-Rename ".env" to ".env.local" and update the values/settings to your own.
+Create ".env.local" and update the values/settings to your own.

 ## Install Dependencies